michielbdejong/snickers/README.md

 It's probably a good idea to save your config.js and/or config.json to a private git repo, and if you use StartSSL or other hand-registered certs, you may want to do the same with /etc/letsencrypt.

-Snickers distinguishes between the following states of a domain:
+Snickers distinguishes states of a domain based on the following questions:

-* Fresh: exists only in the config and on the backup servers
-* Checked out: repo has been checked out locally but is still empty
-* Installed: repo has been checked out locally and contains data
+* Has the repo been checked out locally?
+If not, it will do a git clone from the backup server.

-and the following states of a container:

-* Built: the image for it exists
+* Is this a static site or do we need to run a container for it?
+If it's static, the content will be served straight up. -> done.
+* So we need to run a container.
+Is the image available?
+If not, it will be build from `backends/tar/<image>.tar` (see `backends/src/`).
+* Does a container exist?
+If not, one will be created.
-* Created: the container for it exists
+* Is the container started?
+If not, it will be started.
-* Started: the container is started
-* Launched: where needed the data from the repo is loaded into the non-mounted parts of the container (db loaded from dump, etc)
+* Does the repo contain data?
+If not, it will run `/install-application.sh` inside the container.
+* Has the application been launched (has dump.sql been loaded into MySQL)?
+If not, the application is launched.
+* Is something listening on port 80 of the container yet?
+If not, we wait a little bit.
+* Now the request can be proxied to the backend!

+Starting a stopped container on-the-fly like this takes about 200ms, so it's perfectly acceptable to stop containers that are idle for a few minutes.
+This saves a lot of RAM usage on the server, especially if you host a lot of dormant domains.
+This is ideal for giving users 50 different applications to try out.
+They may use some of them only once a year, but that's perfectly fine.

-If you migrate a domain from one server to another (by updating the config of the receiving server and pointing DNS), then it will be in fresh state until the first http request for it comes in, and then it will automatically bring the domain to checked-out state, then the container to started state, then since it detects that data is already there, it will go right ahead and launch the application.
+if you migrate a domain from one server to another (by updating the config of the receiving server and pointing dns), then it will be in fresh state until the first http request for it comes in, and then it will automatically bring the domain to checked-out state, then the container to started state, then since it detects that data is already there, it will go right ahead and launch the application.